drmax24/star-trek-test/README.md

 ## Introduction
 Hello.
 Thank you for the opportunity to solve this task.
 It was much simpler than I expected.
 I thought I will have to write a real language translator.
-I can make such tasks in 4 hours if we exclude tests and documentation.
+I can make this kind of tasks in 4 hours if we exclude tests and documentation.

 ## Installation
 You will need to have php 7.1 to run this.